StackStorm/st2/docs/source/chatops/index.rst

     |st2| ChatOps Integration Overview

 ChatOps leverages two components within |st2| in order to provide a fluid user experience.
-These subsystems are the :doc:`aliases` and :doc:`notification` subsystems.
+These subsystems are the :doc:`aliases` and :doc:`notifications` subsystems.
 You can learn more about each of these individual components in their corresponding sub-sections.

 |st2| flavored ChatOps
 ----------------------